alexlance/fug/README.md

 them.

 If no list of NAMES is specified, then the operation will apply to ALL services.
 Eg:
-`fug -b && fug -d && fug -l` will build, run/daemonize, and display the logs of, ALL the services defined in the fug.yml file.
+`fug -b && fug -d && fug -l` will build, run/daemonize, and display the logs of all the services defined in the fug.yml file.

 Fug looks for a fug.yml file that defines the manner in which `docker run` is invoked for each service.
 The fug.yml file supports environment variables in ${SOMEVAR} format and has an ALL build target for settings that should be applied to all services.
 See the fug.yml file in this repo for an example.